-KAMBER, Dawn: KSBR, 1989-2011.
+KAMBER, Dawn: KSBR, 1989-2020.
 The KSBR news director has been anchoring and reporting the news for the commercial free jazz station KSBR since 1989.
 She can be heard reporting on news impacting Orange County every half hour during morning drive, and noon weekdays.
-KSBR broadcasts on frequency 88.5/fm and on the internet KSBR.org, as well as iTunes.
+KSBR broadcasts on frequency 88.5/fm and on the Internet KSBR.org, as well as iTunes.

 Kamer, Steve: KHTZ, 1982-83.
 Steve works in New York and his voiceover career includes: Inside Edition, ESPN Classic, NBC Sports, CBS News, The Early Show, WCBS-AM Newsradio 880, and The New York Yankees!

 KANNER, Bob: Bob was interested in radio from the time he could listen to one, according to long-time friend Shaune McNamara Steele.
 His contributions to the world of engineering were indeed revolutionary.
 He died August 20, 2005, at the age of 65.